This page provides instructions for identifying and responding to toxic combinations by using cases and findings.

 https://CUSTOMER_SUBDOMAIN.backstory.chronicle.security/cases

-2. At the top of the list of cases, click the filter icon, , to open the filter panel.
+In the list of cases, click Cases filter to open the filter panel.
 The Case queue filter panel opens.

-1. In the Time Frame field, specify time period in which the case is active.
+- In the Time frame field, specify time period in which the case is active.

-3. For the first value under Logical operator, select Tags from the menu.
+- For the first value in the Logical operator section, select Tags from the menu.

-4. For the second value, select Toxic combinations.
+- For the second value, select Toxic combination.

-• Case overview tab () provides information about the toxic combination case, including a simplified attack path diagram, a list of related findings, a list of similar cases, alerts, an entities graph, and more.
+- Case overview tab (): provides information about the toxic combination case, including a simplified attack path diagram, a list of related findings, a list of impacted resources, a list of similar cases, alerts, an entities graph, and more.

-• Under Overview, a description of the toxic combination and next steps that you can take to remediate the toxic combination.
+- Overview: a description of the individual finding and next steps that you can take to remediate it.

 Prioritize toxic combination cases

-In the Security Operations console, you can see the toxic combination cases that have the highest attack exposure scores in the Top Toxic Combination cases widget on the Overview page under Posture.
+Compare the toxic combination scores on the Findings page of the Google Cloud console to help you prioritize between toxic combination cases.
+In the Security Operations console, you can see the toxic combination cases that have the highest attack exposure scores in the Top Toxic Combination cases widget on the Overview page in Posture.

 You can sort all toxic combination cases by attack exposure score on the Cases page.
 For more information about viewing, filtering, and sorting toxic combination cases, see View toxic combination cases.